devdeep512/Todo-app-vue-graphql/README.md

    npm install
    node src/index.js

-   This project is licensed under the MIT License.
+3.This project is licensed under the MIT License.